River Terrace Medallions Telling the History of

 Medallion 18: Wetland Loss (1880+) and Restoration (1993+)

 After vilifying and destroying the Anacostia’s “mudflats” (wetlands) for decades, people began recognizing their importance, and in the 1970s the federal government began protecting them.
 This medallion depicts both the loss of the river’s wetlands as well as their restoration.
-In the late 19th and early 20th centuries scientists believed the wetlands were the source of malaria and other diseases, and the U.S. Army Corps of Engineers began filling them in.
+In the late 19th and early 20th centuries scientists believed the wetlands were the source of malaria and other diseases, so the U.S. Army Corps of Engineers began filling them in.
 Anacostia Park, in fact, is built on former wetlands.
 Since the early 1990s, USACE, the National Park Service, and a number of other groups have partnered to restore wetlands, leading to the return of eagles and other wildlife long gone from the area.